Charles R. Drew University of Medicine and Science: History

-The Mervyn M. Dymally School of Nursing opened in 2010.
+The Mervyn M. Dymally College of Nursing opened in 2010.
 The school was the first comprehensive nursing program to open in Southern California in decades, and the first ever of its kind in South Los Angeles.

 In 2010, the university introduced the Community Faculty Track, a unique model for community-academic partnerships in which community leaders are integrated into the university's research goals and the education of medical professionals.

-In 2018, the school partnered with Ross University School of Medicine, a for-profit medical school in Barbados, to educate doctors for South Los Angeles, since Charles R. Drew University typically receives more than 3,000 medical school applications, but only has space for 28 medical students each year.
+In 2018, the school partnered with Ross University School of Medicine to educate doctors for South Los Angeles, since Charles R. Drew University typically receives more than 3,000 medical school applications, but only has space for 28 medical students each year.

 In September 2020, Bloomberg Philanthropies made a $100 million donation to the four historically black medical schools in existence in the United States: Charles R. Drew University of Medicine and Science, Meharry Medical College, the Morehouse School of Medicine, and Howard University College of Medicine.